 The radio modem contains two separate serial ports Port 1 and Port 2:

-- Only one port at a time can be selected for communication. - Port1 is configured ON by default. - The physical interface of Port 1 is always RS-232. - The physical interface of Port 2 depends on which type of internal power/interface-module has been installed at the factory and the selected settings.
+- Only one port at a time can be selected for communication. - Port1 is configured ON by default. - The physical interface of Port 1 is always RS-232. - The physical interface of Port 2 depends on the selected settings.